-⭐ Disclaimer: This is just my view of what I've seen over the last few years up to the culmination of difficulties that have impacted the industry considerably at present.
-Also, I'm not calling any company out in particular, keeping this as unbiased as possible.
+Disclaimer: This is my take on the culmination of difficulties that have impacted the industry considerably at the moment.
+Also, I'm not calling out any company in particular or implying any negative aspects about them.
+I am trying to keep this as unbiased as possible.

-Overall, it was a bit of a perfect storm with a looming recession, impacts of inflation/supply chain, and increased energy costs. 💸
+Overall, it was a bit of a perfect storm with a recession, impacts of inflation/supply chain, and large increases in energy costs.

 Things I've noticed: